 - (1) Membership or participation in hate groups is inconsistent with TSA's policy that employees not engage in activities that may reflect unfavorably on TSA or the federal government.
 An employee who knowingly becomes, remains a member of, or participates in a hate group, or who otherwise knowingly associates with the hatemotivated activities of others, proceeds at the risk that his or her membership, participation, or association could reasonably be taken as tacit approval of the prejudice-related aspects of those groups or activities.
-As used here, "hate group" or "hate-motivated activities" is defined as an organization, association, event, or activity, the sole or primary purpose of which is to advocate or promote hate, violence, or invidious prejudice against individuals or groups based on race, color, religion, national origin, sex, sexual orientation, age, or disability where such association, conduct, or speech adversely affects the efficiency of TSA. - (2) Membership or participation in organizations that condone violence against others or engage in criminal or other notorious activity whether or not the employee himself or herself engages in such activity is inconsistent with TSA's and DHS's mission to ensure the safety of our nation's transportation systems and the security of our country.
+As used here, "hate group" or "hate-motivated activities" is defined as an organization, association, event, or activity, the sole or primary purpose of which is to advocate or promote hate, violence, or invidious prejudice against individuals or groups based on race, color, religion, national origin, sex, sexual orientation, age, or disability where such association, conduct, or speech adversely affects the efficiency of TSA. - (2) Membership or participation in organizations that condone violence against others or engage in criminal or other notorious activity - whether or not the employee himself or herself engages in such activity - is inconsistent with TSA's and DHS's mission to ensure the safety of our nation's transportation systems and the security of our country.
 Therefore, employees who associate with such organizations run the risk that their membership, participation, or association could reasonably be taken as approval of the organization's notorious activities.
-Under certain circumstances, employees may be required to terminate their relationship with such organizations and/or may be subject to administrative action.
+Under certain circumstances, employees may be required to terminate their relationship with such organizations and/or may be subject to administrative action. - (3) Employees will not, except as may be necessary in connection with official assignments or duties, associate with individuals or groups who are believed or known to be connected with criminal activities.
+This limitation on association covers any social, sexual, financial, or business relationship with a source of information, a suspected or known criminal, or an illegal alien, subject to being removed from the United States of America.